noflo/noflo-nodejs/README.md

 ## Persistent runtime configuration

-Settings can also be loaded from a  `flowhub.json` file.
+Settings can be loaded from a  `flowhub.json` file.
 By default the configuration will be read from the current working directory, but you can change this by setting the `PROJECT_HOME` environment variable.